 Phone (270) 745-2446

-PART 2 – Apply to the Department of Communication Disorders
+PART 2 – Apply to the Department of Communication Sciences and Disorders

-- Click the link for the application you need (you may only apply to ONE - Distance Learning - Worldwide, Distance Learning - New York City/UFT, or On-Campus).
+- Click the link for the application you need (you may only apply to ONE - Distance Learning - Worldwide, Distance Learning - New York City/UFT, or Residential).

 - Fill out form.
 Fields in red are required.
 You MUST fill out all red boxes (including Middle/Maiden name), or the form will not submit.